-- 114. In the case of serial properties, a management system or mechanisms for ensuring the co-ordinated management of the separate components are essential and should be documented in the nomination (see paragraphs 137 -139). - 115.
+- h) an accountable, transparent description of how the management system functions. - 112.
+Effective management involves a cycle of short, medium and long-term actions to protect, conserve and present the nominated property.
+An integrated approach to planning and management is essential to guide the evolution of properties over time and to ensure maintenance of all aspects of their Outstanding Universal Value.
+This approach goes beyond the property to include any buffer zone(s), as well as the broader wider setting.
+The broader wider setting may relate to the property's topography, natural and built environment, and other elements such as infrastructure, land use patterns, spatial organization, and visual relationships.
+It may also include related social and cultural practices, economic processes and other intangible dimensions of heritage such as perceptions and associations.
+Management of the broader wider setting is related to its role in supporting the Outstanding Universal Value.
+Its effective management may also contribute to sustainable development, through harnessing the reciprocal benefits for heritage and society. - 113.
+Moreover, in the context of the implementation of the Convention, the World Heritage Committee has established a process of Reactive Monitoring (see Chapter IV) and a process of Periodic Reporting (see Chapter V). - 114.
+In the case of serial properties, whether national or transnational, a management system or mechanisms for ensuring the coordinated management of the separate components are essential and should be documented in the nomination (see paragraphs 137 -139). - 115.
 [Deleted] - 116.
-Where the intrinsic qualities of a property nominated are threatened by human action and yet meet the criteria and the conditions of authenticity or integrity set out in paragraphs 78-95, an action plan outlining the corrective measures required should be submitted with the nomination file.
+Where the intrinsic qualities of a nominated site are threatened by human action and yet meet the criteria and the conditions of authenticity or integrity set out in paragraphs 78-95, an action plan outlining the corrective measures required should be submitted with the nomination file.
 Should the corrective measures submitted by the nominating State Party not be taken within the time proposed by the State Party, the property will be considered by the Committee for delisting in accordance with the procedure adopted by the Committee (see Chapter IV.C). - 117.
 States Parties are responsible for implementing effective management activities for a World Heritage property.
-State Parties should do so in close collaboration with property managers, the agency with management authority and other partners, and stakeholders in property management. - 118.
-The Committee recommends that States Parties include risk preparedness Decision 28 COM 10B.4 as an element in their World Heritage site management plans and training strategies.
+States Parties should do so in close collaboration with property managers, the agency with management authority and other partners, local communities and indigenous peoples, rights-holders and stakeholders in property management, by developing, when appropriate, equitable governance arrangements, collaborative management systems and redress mechanisms. - 118.
+The Committee recommends that States Parties include disaster, climate change and other risk preparedness as an element in their World Heritage site management plans and training strategies.